emguy/AWS-Server-Configuration/README.md

 ```
 virtualenv venv # (venv is the name of the user's choice)
 ```
-Now, we active the virtual environment with the following command:
+Now, we active the virtual environment with the following command.
 ```
 source venv/bin/activate
 ```
-From here, we install the following python packages:
+From here, we install the following python packages.
 ```
 pip install flask
 pip install sqlalchemy